macacanigra-pl/the-mnl-website/docs/user-guide/list.md

 ### head

-Returning the first inhabitant of the list.
+Retrieve the first inhabitant from the list.

 ![empty list](./assets/images/list_head.png)